-Introduced in late 2009 with first deliveries in 2010, the Aston Martin Rapide was initially produced under contract by Magna Steyr in Graz, Austria, but as of 2012, has moved production back to the brand's home base in Gaydon, England.
-Wherever it's built, however, the Rapide exudes a style only Aston Martin offers, and performance rarely found in an ultra-luxury sedan.
+Introduced in late 2009, the Aston Martin Rapide was initially produced under contract by Magna Steyr in Graz, Austria, but as of 2012, production moved to the brand's home base in Gaydon, England.
+Regardless of where it's built, however, the Rapide exudes a style only Aston Martin offers, along with performance rarely found in an ultra-luxury sedan.

-The standard Rapide houses a 6.0-liter V-12 engine rated at 470 horsepower and 443 pound-feet of torque driving the rear wheels.
-Zero to 60 mph acceleration is brisk at just over five seconds, and the 188 mph top speed is terrifyingly fast.
-It even handles as much like a sports car as it looks.
-But despite this able performance, the Rapide is about much more than sport.
+The standard Rapide initially came with a 5.9-liter V-12 engine rated at 470 horsepower and 443 pound-feet of torque driving the rear wheels.
+Zero-to-60-mph acceleration for models so equipped was more than brisk, at just over five seconds, and the 188-mph top speed was shockingly fast.

-The 2014 Rapide S, which we drove early in 2013, boosts output from the 6.0-liter V-12 engine to 550 horsepower, making it Aston Martin's most powerful four-door ever.
-The result is a reduction in 0–60 mph time to 4.7 seconds and an increased top speed of 190 mph.
-Visually, the Rapide S is differentiated with a large grille that drops the horizontal cross-bar for a more open-mouthed look, aerodynamic enhancements to the front splitter and integrated rear deck-lid spoiler, and other subtle details.
-Inside, the Rapide S's optional Duotone perforated red-and-black leather is a first for Aston Martin; other elements are largely untouched from the standard Rapide.
+The 2014 Rapide S, which we drove early in 2013, boosted output from the 5.9-liter V-12 engine to 550 hp, making it Aston Martin's most powerful four-door ever.
+The result was a reduction in 0–60 mph time to 4.7 seconds and an increased top speed of 190 mph.
+Visually, the Rapide S was differentiated with a large grille that dropped the horizontal cross-bar for a more open-mouthed look; aerodynamic enhancements to the front splitter and integrated rear deck-lid spoiler; and other subtle details.
+Inside, the Rapide S's optional Duotone perforated red-and-black leather was a first for Aston Martin; other elements were largely untouched from the original Rapide.

-As with any Aston Martin, colors, materials, and features are highly customizable, with the only limiting factors being your imagination and your bank account--not that Rapide buyers are likely to have many limitations in either regard.
+As with any Aston Martin, colors, materials, and features are highly customizable, with the only limiting factors being your imagination and your budget—not that Rapide buyers are likely to have many limitations in either regard.